 Spring: Apr 19, 23, 24 <<<>>> May 30, 31, Jun 1

 There are later reports 6 Jun 1908 Lancaster Co, 10 Jun Garden-Sheridan Cos, 12 Jun 1992 Sioux Co, 13 Jun 1992 Sheridan Co, 15 Jun 2003 Kiowa WMA, Scotts Bluff Co, and two males on 19 Jun 2004 Lake McConaughy, Keith Co.
 June records are discussed in Fall (below).

 A relatively late migrant, the Red-necked Phalarope does not usually arrive until the second week of May and peak migration occurs during the third week.
 Around 75% of the reports fall within the short period 15-23 May.
-There are about 35 reports from the east until 2020, when there were reports from eight locations of 12 birds 10-28 May.
+There were only about 35 reports from the east until 2020, when there were reports from eight locations of 12 birds 10-28 May.

 - High counts: 460 in Sheridan Co 18 May 2004, 388 at Crescent Lake NWR, Garden Co 15 May 2006, and 250 there 22 May 1997.

 Fall: Jul 22, 25, 28 <<<>>> Oct 13, 13, 14